Want to create a multi step form in WordPress?

 On the setup screen, name your form and select the template you want to use, depending on the type of form you’re creating.

-From this form builder area, you can add additional fields to your contact form by dragging them from the left-hand panel to the right-hand panel.
+While in the form builder, you can add additional fields to your contact form by dragging them from the left-hand panel to the right-hand panel.

 With the simple contact form template, you’ll already have the Name, Email, and Comment or Message form fields.